Before

 ‘Sorry officer,’ Becky said, looked at Owen, and rubbed her left breast.
 ‘That really hurt.
 My boobs are sore enough already without you tearing my bloody nipple off.’

-The patrol driver stared at her with sad lustful eyes.
-‘Where is your car parked?
+The patrol driver stared at her with sad, lustful eyes.
+‘Where’s your car parked?
 I’ll give you a lift.’

 ‘Down by the bridge car park.
 An Audi with dealer plates,’ said Owen.